m9dfukc/DeepLy/README.md

 ## Notes

 * Texts have to be UTF8-encoded.

+* Take a look at the official API documentation for more information: https://www.deepl.com/docs/api-reference.html

 * If you are looking for a real-world example application that uses DeepLy, you may take a look at [Translation Factory](https://github.com/chriskonnertz/translation-factory).